raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 To get started using MongoDB, first install it!
 Follow the instruction guide for your operating system [here][mongo-download-general]).

+Make sure you also create the necessary `/data/db` folder and run `mongod`, as detailed in the instruction guide.

 Once you've done that, we'll need to install `Flask-Mongoengine`.
 Ensure your `virtualenv` virtual environment is activated (you should see the name of your directory prepended to your terminal prompt).
 Then, run the following command:

 ```bash